BP-H/superNova_2177/transcendental-resonance-frontend/README.md

 Replace the backend URL with the `BACKEND_URL` environment variable if your API is not running on `http://localhost:8000`.

+### Backend connection

+The frontend obtains the base API address from the `BACKEND_URL` environment variable.
+If it is not set, the default `http://localhost:8000` is used.
+When running with Docker Compose the variable should point to `http://backend:8000` so the container can reach the backend service.

 ## Structure

 - `src/pages/` – individual UI pages (login, profile, VibeNodes, etc.)